MichielStock/STMOZOO/instructions.md

 ## Code review

-Each of you will have to perform a code review of two other projects on **January 7**.
+Each of you will have to perform a code review of two other projects.
 You have the full day to do this, though it should not take too long.
 The aim is to **help** the other groups to make each other's project even better.

 - [ ] make a fork of the repo of the person you are reviewing;
 - [ ] check the source code, is the documentation clear?
 Anything obvious that can be improved.
 - [ ] run the tests.
 Do they work?
 Anything that could be tested but is not done so?
-- [ ] Is the documentation page clear?
+- [ ] Is the documentation clear?
 Do you find any typos?
 Could an example be added?
 - [ ] Take a look at the notebook.
 Any suggestions there to improve this?

 Big things can be addressed by opening an issue.
 Small fixes and suggestions to the other person's code can be done immediately and via a pull request.

-on **January 8**, you have the full day to:
+Afterwards, you have a full day to:
 - [ ] merge the entire request and fix any issues you find meaningful.
 - [ ] fill in a small questionnaire on Ufora about your project and the projects you have reviewed.